aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 and filenames do not decide inferred populations.

 Threshold discovery is a preliminary outcome, not calibration.
 It derives no repair constants and changes no settings during analysis.
-The operator must confirm that the higher-ratio population represents the expected purple-frame failure.
-A user who can save the standard Config can then use **Apply thresholds and reload**, or enter only the recommended thresholds in Image Settings, and rerun calibration.
+The user must confirm that the higher-ratio population represents the expected purple-frame failure.
+A user who can save settings on the Config page can then select **Apply thresholds and reload**, or enter only the recommended thresholds in Image Settings, and rerun calibration.
 Saving is blocked until the user confirms, after reviewing listed filenames and capture times, that the higher-ratio